johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 - Introducing Sweetalert2: A beautiful, responsive, customizable, accessible (WAI-ARIA) replacement for JavaScript's popup boxes: [Sweetalert2](https://sweetalert2.github.io/)
 - Also introducing JSDelivr: A free CDN for open source projects: [JSDelivr](https://www.jsdelivr.com/)

+### Adding a route and trying things out for the "Plans" page